Description of the feature

 Zoom to the location where you want to build a new bicycle bridge and select the surrounding road network using the circle tool.

 - Draw a new route connection at the desired location, select “Bridge” as the route type and click “Save”.
-The drawn paths are now listed in the table on the right.
-To integrate these paths into the database, they must be uploaded using the “Upload” button.
+The drawn paths are uploaded automatically into the database and are listed in the table on the bottom right.

 - Place the starting point for the isochrone calculation near the new bridge.
-As a result you will see in red the isochrones in the actual state and in green the isochrones considering the new path connection.
-The result table shows the respective area and number of inhabitants within the isochrone.
+As a result you will see one isochrone showing the actual state and one isochrone considering the new path connection.
+The result table shows the respective number of inhabitants within the isochrone.